 SET allows the user to adjust several parameters relating to PSPP's execution.
-Since there are many subcommands to this command, its subcommands will be examined in groups.
+Since there are many subcommands to this command, its subcommands are examined in groups.

-For subcommands that take boolean values, $\mathsf{ON}$ and $\mathsf{YES}$ are synonymous, as are $\mathsf{OFF}$ and $\mathsf{NO},$ when used as subcommand values.
+For subcommands that take boolean values, ON and YES are synonymous, as are OFF and NO, when used as subcommand values.